singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 In addition to the earlier concepts to learn, you should consider the following issues when designing a system.

 - **Failures:** Essentially any part of a system can fail.
 You'll need to plan for many or all of these failures.
-- **Availability and Reliability:** Availability is a function of the percentage of time the system is opera­ tional.
+- **Availability and Reliability:** Availability is a function of the percentage of time the system is opera­tional.
 Reliability is a function of the probability that the system is operational for a certain unit of time.
 - **Read-heavy vs. Write-heavy:** Whether an application will do a lot of reads or a lot of writes impacts the design.
 If it's write-heavy, you could consider queuing up the writes (but think about potential failure here!).
 If it's read-heavy, you might want to cache.
 Other design decisions could change as well.
 - **Security:** Security threats can, of course, be devastating for a system.
 Think about the types of issues a system might face and design around those.